Modern Foreign Languages

 - Read carefully and show understanding of words and phrases.

 - Children to write clearly and accurately for a range of context and purposes.

 Within our MFL curriculum we cover the following core themes:

 By connecting our British Values through the teaching of languages, we explore issues that affect us all in our lives and this helps inform decisions that will shape our future, for example, mutual respect as children understand the importance and acceptance of different cultures and beliefs.

-Every year group in KS2 teach French weekly.
+Spanish is taught weekly in Year 3 and 4.
 This means that skills and knowledge are regularly practised which builds fluency.
 The programme of study for KS2 languages sets out a range of requirements and a level of intercultural understanding which should be achieved by the end of Year 6, and the following is an outline of how that progression through the school is delivered and represented.

 Throughout the school in language lessons, there are many opportunities to celebrate other cultures and traditions, especially from those countries represented in our school community.
 We learn that language is key in understanding and appreciating how people from other countries live.

 In Year 3, children develop their understanding of language acquisition mainly through learning and writing vocabulary.
 The concept of gender in languages (masculine and feminine nouns) is introduced with a focus to develop accurate pronunciation and intonation.
 Their understanding is embedded through the use of songs, stories and using finger puppets for conversations in Spanish.